-The older Wentzes were in their seventies at the time of the battle, which raged around their farm on July 2nd as John rode out the fighting in the cellar.
-Their son, Henry, had moved to Martinsburg, Virginia (now West Virginia) before the war, and returned to Gettysburg with Lieutenant Osmand B. Taylor’s Confederate artillery battery. (*) There is a legend that Henry commanded a battery that shelled the farm and that he was killed and buried there.
-But in reality he was only a sergeant, and he survived the war.
-Taylor’s battery did fire on the nearby Peach Orchard and did deploy along Emmitsburg Road a short distance north from Henry’s boyhood home.
+The older Wentzes were in their seventies at the time of the battle.
+It raged around their farm on July 2nd as John rode out the fighting in the cellar.
+The Wentz’s son, Henry, had moved to Martinsburg, Virginia (now West Virginia) before the war.
+He returned to Gettysburg during the battle with Lieutenant Osmand B. Taylor’s Confederate artillery battery.
+(Pfanz, Gettysburg-The Second Day, p.
+118) There is a legend that Henry commanded a battery that shelled the farm and that he was killed and buried there.
+But the reality is he was only a sergeant, and he survived the war.
+Taylor’s battery did fire on the nearby Peach Orchard and it did deploy along Emmitsburg Road a short distance north from Henry’s boyhood home.
 After the fighting died down Henry found his father sleeping in the cellar of the relatively unscathed house.

 The photo looks north along Emmitsburg Road, with the Sherfy barn to the left and the Klingle farm ahead to the right in the distance.
 On the treeline at the far right can just be made out the white shaft of the U.S. Regulars monument on Hancock avenue, with the Copse of Trees and Ziegler’s Grove to its left.